AccorHotels to raise luxury profile with $2.9 billion acquisition

 FRHI properties are located in the world's major tourist destinations, particularly in the United States, the leading outbound travel market, he added.

-The deal follows Marriott International Inc's (MAR.O) $12 billion (8 billion pounds)takeover of Starwood Hotels & Resorts Worldwide Inc HOT.N earlier this year to create the world's largest hotel group.
+The deal follows Marriott International Inc's (MAR.O) $12 billion takeover of Starwood Hotels & Resorts Worldwide Inc HOT.N earlier this year to create the world's largest hotel group.

 AccorHotels, which also competes with InterContinental Hotels Group Plc (IHG.L) and Starwood Hotels and Resorts Worldwide Inc HOT.N, is undergoing a reorganisation under Bazin who took the top post two years ago.